Neighbours Spoilers – Andrew and Holly kiss in affair plot!

 Holly wishes she felt excited about the prospect, but knows she can’t take up the offer with her feelings for Andrew growing by the day.

-“She knows that moving in with Max would be so wrong,” Lucinda Armstrong Hall told TV Week.
+“She knows that moving in with Max would be so wrong,” Lucinda Armstrong Hall tells TV Week.
 “Especially when she’s having these charged feelings for someone else.”

-Jealousy getting the better of her, Holly decides to call Andrew to claim that she saw Bowman again, and he once again rushes to protect her.
+Jealousy getting the better of her, Holly decides to take drastic action.
+She calls Andrew, lying to him as she claims that she saw Bowman again, and he once again rushes to protect her.

 “Holly is playing a dangerous game, but it’s an act of desperation,” Lucinda continues.